History of ACF Fiorentina: Foundation

 Thanks to PGF Libertas final position, Fiorentina could enter the new championship of "Prima Divisione" ("First Division"), the present-day Serie B.

 Fiorentina was founded on 26 August 1926.
-The first chairman was the Marquis Luigi Ridolfi, who held that position for about fifteen years.
+The first chairman was the Marquis Luigi Ridolfi Vay da Verrazzano, who held that position for about fifteen years.
 The first trainer was Károly Csapkay.

 The first match played by Fiorentina was against Signa, a small club from a nearby town which they lost 2–1.
 La Nazione, a Florence newspaper, stated: "Il debutto della squadra fiorentina che dovrà fra breve iniziare il campionato di prima divisione non è stato felice.
 I concittadini sono stati battuti da Le Signe per 2-1.
 L'A.C.
 Fiorentina ha avuto il torto di cominciare un po' tardi gli allenamenti della squadra.
 Ma la colpa non crediamo debba ascriversi del tutto gli intendimenti dei dirigenti del nuovo sodalizio calcistico...'"

 Initially the club colours were white and red, the traditional colours of Florence.
 The home shirt were half red and white, while shorts and socks black.
 But in 1929 a mistake during the washing of a set jerseys given to Fiorentina by Colligiana meant the red dye ran into the white, creating a shade of purple.
 The colour was greeted well by the fans of the team, and it became the official team colour.

 Three days after the defeat against "Le Signe", Fiorentina played another friendly against Sampierdarenese, drawing 2–2.
 The line-ups were: